 Spiraea x vanhouttei, Pink Spirea

 Just like the name says this shrub has beautiful little pink flowers that cascade throughout the shrub and are just lovely when placed around a canopy gazebo in a garden.
 There are different variations of the pink spirea with some of them offering a splash of little white flowers mixed in although all variations have delicate foliage.
-It has been started time and time again that in all actuality the pink spirea offer some of the most visually appealing flowers that any spirea shrubs have to offer.
-Blooming in late spring to early summer the pink spirea can bring life and beauty to your landscape long after the early spring bloomers have bloomed.
+It has been stated time and time again that in all actuality the pink spirea offers some of the most visually appealing flowers that any spirea shrubs have to offer.
+Blooming in late spring to early summer the pink spirea can bring life and beauty to your landscape long after the early spring bloomers have flourished.

-Pink Spirea makes a great border plant as it has very colorful blooms
+Pink Spirea makes a great border plant as it has very colorful blooms.

-It has very beautiful white and pink flowers.
+It has lovely white and pink flowers.
 It does have other color ranges, they begin as a soft pink and then change to a vibrant gold color in the fall.
 This plant requires a bit of pruning due to its extremely heavy blossoms.
 The flowers will weigh down its branches, so it needs to be well kept.
 Blooming in late spring to early summer the pink spirea can bring life and beauty to your landscape long after the early spring bloomers have bloomed.
 A homeowner will want to make sure that they can prune this plant when the seasons are right otherwise they run the risk of long-term damage or even death of the plant.